CRC-1194/argo/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-`geovof-init` is a project that is used together with OpenFOAM.
+`geom-vof-init` is a project that is used together with OpenFOAM.
 It compiles on its own and links against OpenFOAM libraries.
 It consists of a library for geometrical intersections between mesh data structures in OpenFOAM: triSurfaceMesh (triangle surface mesh) and fvMesh (polyhedral volume mesh).

 ### Prerequisites